remcoder/Pxxl.js/README.md

 ### Pxxl.LoadFont(url, callback)

-Load and parse a font file and executed the callback afterwards.
+Load and parse a font file and execute the callback afterwards.

     Pxxl.LoadFont(fontUrl, function(font) {
       ...